TesrabNetwork/tesrab.network/whitepaper/README.md

 ## 12. Conclusion

-Tesrab Network is a platform coin built on the UTXO[19] model of Bitcoin.
-Modifying Bitcoin code to add these capabilities is not practical, but Tesrab Network is a platform built from a code fork and issuing newly mined RVN.
+Tesrab Network is a platform project built on the UTXO[19] model of Bitcoin.
+Modifying Bitcoin code to add these capabilities is not practical, but Tesrab Network is a platform built from a code fork and issuing TNW.
 Tesrab Network will be adding assets, rewards, unique assets, messaging, and voting.
-The Raven protocol’s capabilities will be rolled out in phases which will be done as a planned hard fork upgrade.
+The Tesradex protocol’s capabilities will be rolled out in phases which will be done as a planned hard fork upgrade.
 The code base is designed allow users and developers to maintain a secure, decentralized, and tamper resistant network.

 The Tesrab Network project can also serve as a base and starting point for projects, second layer solutions, experiments, and business ideas which might benefit from either the Bitcoin-based code base with adjustments or the native additional features added to the Tesrab Network blockchain.